plutonicpoltergeist/gfxe/README.md

 ## License

-`gfx` is distributed under MIT.
+`gfxe` is distributed under MIT.
 Contributions are welcome!
 See `LICENSE` file.